When does it start? When do women reach the point at which they begin to neglect their own physical and mental health to care for others?

 That’s why I’m proud to chair the American Heart Association's 2019-20 Chicago Go Red for Women campaign with my colleague and campaign Vice Chair, Gina Sharp, president and CEO of Linden Oaks Behavioral Health.
 Go Red for Women is a national movement to end heart disease and stroke in women.
 This cause is meaningful to me, as a nurse and a woman.

-Our Healthy Driven team at Edward-Elmhurst Health is also working hard to raise awareness of heart health.
-We have 27 teams preparing to walk in the American Heart Association’s Metro Chicago Heart Walk in Oak Brook on Sept.
-21.
+Our Healthy Driven team at Edward-Elmhurst Health works hard to raise awareness of heart health.
+On Sept.
+21, we had 27 teams walk in the American Heart Association’s Metro Chicago Heart Walk in Oak Brook.
+They surpassed their fundraising goal, with every dollar raised supporting lifesaving research.

 Good heart health is so vital and simple to maintain.
 Along with healthy food, regular exercise, mental health breaks and quality sleep, be sure to schedule annual visits with your primary care doctor.